Can I get HPV from my partner?

 Having said that, vaccination could still be beneficial if you’re concerned about contracting high-risk types, or getting genital warts.

-If you were eligible for the HPV vaccine in school but you missed the opportunity, you can get it for free on the NHS up until you’re 25.
+If you went to school in the UK and were eligible for the vaccine but you missed the opportunity, you can get it for free on the NHS up until you’re 25.
 You may also be eligible if you’re a man who has sex with other men, or if you’re transgender.

 If you’re not eligible for a free vaccine, you can get yours through LloydsPharmacy Online Doctor.
 Order your Gardasil 9 vaccine online and you can get your injections at your nearest LloydsPharmacy store.